craigbuckler/validator/src/images/readme.md

-original images must be placed here
+Original images must be placed in ./src/images Optimised versions are copied to ./images